tomwhite/set-game/README.md

 1. Pick out individual cards from an image.
 2. For each card, count the number of shapes, and detect the colour, shape and shading.

-Finally finding Sets within the image is the easy bit.
+Finally finding _SETs_ within the image is the easy bit.

 ## Technique

-Deep Learning is an obvious candidate, but I started by using more basic image processing and machine learning techniques.
-These serve as a baseline, and will help quantify how much better Deep Learning can do.
+I started by using basic image processing and machine learning techniques, before going on to use Deep Learning.
+The basic approach serve as a baseline, and helped quantify how much better Deep Learning can do.

 ## Data

-I took photos of lots of Set cards under various lighting conditions.
+I took photos of lots of SET cards under various lighting conditions.
 The cards were on black backgrounds to make things easier.
 An obvious extension would be to try different backgrounds at some point.